 - Advanced animations

-- Desktop/device preview
+- Desktop and device preview

-- 2-click sync to the InVision Platform
+- 2-click sync to the InVision Web Platform

-- Compatibility with Inspect and Freehand
+- Compatibility with both Inspect and Freehand

-If we include other InVision tools, such as Boards (demonstration of creative assets, ideas, and moodboards), Freehand (realtime whiteboard collaboration), Workflow (kanban task tracking), DSM (design systems), and Inspect (design handoff), which integrate with Studio in some way or another, what we have is a truly seamless design workflow that takes the time/frustration out of maintaining multiple app subscriptions.
+If we factor in other InVision tools, such as Boards (demonstration of creative assets, ideas, and moodboards), Freehand (realtime whiteboard collaboration), Workflow (kanban task tracking), DSM (design systems), and Inspect (design handoff), which integrate with Studio in some way or another, what we have is a truly seamless design workflow that takes the time/frustration out of maintaining multiple app subscriptions.

 Shall we have a look?

-Whenever the Studio app is opened, we’re saluted by the welcome screen, which endows us with ways to start designing in Studio, or to learn how to start designing in Studio.
-The first thing you’ll notice is the Studio logo with “early access” written underneath it—at the time of writing, the Studio team is still working out the kinks, but I’ll try to keep all content updated as major features and improvements are released.
+Whenever the Studio app is opened we’re saluted by the welcome screen, which endows us with ways to start designing in Studio, or to learn how to start designing in Studio.
+The first thing you’ll notice is the Studio logo with “early access” written underneath it—at the time of writing, the Studio team is still working out the kinks, but we’ll try to keep all content updated as major features and improvements are released.

-On the right-hand side you’ll see the file list, which may also include .sketch files.
+On the right-hand side you’ll see the file list, which may include .sketch files.
 This is because Studio is able to import .sketch files, which we’ll discuss in a short moment.

-In the “Tutorials” section you’ll have access to quick demos of Layout, Animation, and Scroll (for those unfamiliar with such features, or for those who may be unsure of how to utilize them within Studio).
+In the Tutorials section you’ll have access to quick demos of Layout, Animation, and Scroll (for those unfamiliar with such features, or for those who may be unsure of how to utilize them within Studio).
 These little demos are actually .studio files themselves.

-In the “Resources” section:
+In the Resources section:

-Importing from Sketch
+Importing From Sketch

 As mentioned earlier, Studio imports .sketch files with near-mirrored accuracy.
 This feature also extends to symbols (although not interactions), effectively enabling seamless continuity for Sketch users wishing to try out (or switch to) InVision Studio.